MofasserHossain/Rider_Express/README.md

 ## How to setup in local desktop

-# `Download Method`

 Download this project.
 Open this project in code editor and open project root folder in terminal and just simply Run `npm install` This will automatically install all the dependency node module file in this react project.
-And then just run `npm start` in your command line.

-# `Clone Method`

-Clone this project link.
-Open terminal and go to a folder root directory where you clone this project.
-Then simply type `git clone "project clone link"`.
-This will clone all the project files and commits.
-If it is success then simply Run `npm install` This will automatically install all the dependency node module file in this react project.
 And then just run `npm start` in your command line.